Emergency Spill Response

 - Dispose of the spill in accordance with local, state and federal regulations.

 Booms are cylindrical and vary in length and width.
-Booms are used to control and contain spills.
+They are used to help control and contain spills.
 Some booms contain spills on water, and can be connected together and deployed onto the water as a large spill barrier.

 Socks or mini booms are cylindrical and vary in length and width.
 This form of sorbent is typically used in facility spill response or maintenance applications.
 Socks can be used to contain spills or can be placed around machinery or other equipment to contain leaks.